tineggarcia/baking-frenzy/README.md

 * ### About Us
     * The About Us section displays some information like background/history of Baking Frenzy Cakes, of what led the start of it.
-Lastly, the contact
     * Just to be able to include a video element on the site, a short clip of the baker frosting the cake is added and I think somehow entertains the user for a good bit.